Setsurinne/MusicPlayer/README.md

 To do list: (21.6.1)

-□ Music play bar

-   Which could show the progressa and control the music
+□ Music play bar, which could show the progressa and control the music

 □ Music detailed info display